How to Festival

 There are films I want to see playing at the same time.
 What should I do?

-In an attempt to accommodate this conundrum, the majority of films are screening more than one time, so check the schedule to see if those films are playing again at another time.
-And if you still don’t get to see everything you want, check the SYRCL office’s Festival Film Library at the end of January to rent 2013 films (and films from years past) – free to SYRCL members!
+In an attempt to accommodate this conundrum, the majority of films screen more than once.
+And if you still don’t get to see everything you want, check SYRCL’s Film Library in February to borrow 2015 films (and films from years past) – free for SYRCL members!

 How can I meet and talk with some of the guest filmmakers and speakers?

 One of the coolest things about Wild & Scenic is meeting the great people behind the films.
-You’ll probably bump into them in one of the venues or around town (look for their special badges), or you can meet some of them after sessions and at our fabulous Gala Event.
+You’ll probably bump into them at the venues or around town (look for their special badges), or you can meet filmmakers after sessions, at the Media Lounge and at our fabulous Gala Event.
 Some of our filmmakers and special guests will also be facilitating Activist Workshops on Saturday & Sunday, which is a great way to get a more intimate sense of their work.

 What are the workshops all about?

-On Saturday, 9:30am – 5pm, and Sunday, 9:30am – 4pm, at the Activist Center (located in City Hall, Downtown Nevada City), you can learn more about the issues presented in the films and how you can get involved.
-And if you are a budding filmmaker, learn the secrets of industry professionals!
-And did we mention, that the workshops are FREE to the public?
-In addition to having organizations linked to the issues in the films, there will be booths representing local and national organizations.
-There will also be other panels and presentations in film sessions and at Elixart.
+On Saturday, 9:30am – 5pm, and Sunday, 9:30am – 4pm, at the Activist Center (Nevada City’s City Hall), you can learn more about the issues presented in the films and how to make a difference.
+Or, if you are a budding filmmaker, learn the secrets of industry professionals.
+And did we mention that the workshops are FREE?
+There will also be other panels and presentations during film sessions and at the Miners Foundry.

 Is there anything else to do?

-GOSH YES!
-We have music, awards, workshops, food, wine and beer, spontaneous music on the street, incredible art, and even a natural history walk!
-Check out the Special Events page on the website!
+YES!
+We have music, awards, workshops, food, wine and beer, spontaneous music on the street, incredible art, and even a natural history walk.
+Be sure to check out all of our special events.
 There’s something for everyone – and many events are FREE.
-Or take a break and have fun shopping, eating & drinking in Nevada City and Grass Valley, after all, these are pretty great towns!
+Or, take a break and have fun shopping, eating and drinking in Nevada City and Grass Valley, after all, these are pretty great towns!
 And, of course, don’t forget to visit the Yuba!

 MORE FESTIVAL HINTS:

 - Traveling to Nevada County?
-Check out www.nevadacitychamber.com & www.grassvalleychamber for lodging.
-For more about Nevada County & Nevada City go to our getting here section.
+Check out nevadacitychamber.com & grassvalleychamber.com for lodging.
+For more about Nevada County & Nevada City visit our Getting Here page.

 - Please carpool!
 Check out http://wildscenic.erideshare.com/ (password: filmfest) to find or share a ride.